petabridge/akkadotnet-code-samples/Cluster.WebCrawler/README.md

-# ASP.NET and Windows Serivce Microservices with Akka.Cluster
+# ASP.NET and Windows Service Microservices with Akka.Cluster

 The goal of this sample is to show you how to use `Akka.Cluster` to form resilient systems that can scale out across multiple processes or machines without complicated user-defined code or expensive tools.